-- Other bus violation consequences may range from written bus rules to riding privileges suspended for up to one week. - Subsequent violations can result in a more severe consequence and/or riding privileges suspended for remainder of year.
+- Other bus violation consequences may range from written bus rules to riding privileges suspended for up to one week. - Subsequent violations can result in a more severe consequence and/or riding privileges suspended for the remainder of the year.

 Any conduct not listed will be left to the discretion of the principal or appropriate authority.